-Michael A. Martino 45 President, Chief Executive Officer and michael m. mareino 10 Director Director George W. Dunbar, Jr. 54 Director, Co-Chairman of the Board Christopher S. Henney, Ph.d., D.Sc.
-60 Director Robert E. Ivy 67 Director, Co-Chairman of the Board Dwight Winstead 52 Director
+Name Age Position with the Company Michael A. Martino 46 President, Chief Executive Officer and Director George W. Dunbar, Jr. 55 Director, Co-Chairman of the Board Christopher S. Henney, Ph.D., D.Sc 61 Director Robert E. Ivy 68 Director, Co-Chairman of the Board Dwight Winstead 53 Director

-| |Michael A. Martino joined the Company in September 1998 as President, Chief Operating Officer and a director and was appointed Chief Executive Officer in July 1999.
+Michael A. Martino joined the Company in September 1998 as President, Chief Operating Officer and a director and was appointed Chief Executive Officer in July 1999.
 From 1983 to 1998, Mr. Martino held numerous positions of increasing responsibility in strategic planning, business development, marketing and sales, and general management with Mallinckrodt, Inc., a global healthcare products company, including serving as Vice President and General Manager of the Nuclear Medicine Division where he was responsible for annual revenues of approximately \$250 million.
 Mr. Martino holds a B.A. in business from Roanoke College and an M.B.A. from Virginia Polytechnic Institute.

 George W. Dunbar, Jr. was elected as a director of the Company in November 1997 and co-chairman of the board in July 1999.
 Mr. Dunbar is currently the Chief Executive Officer and a director of Epic Therapeutics, Inc, a privately held drug delivery company.
 Mr. Dunbar is a founding member of iCEO, a service provider of interim senior management, where he was acting CEO of CytoTherapeutics and Stem Cells, Inc. From 1991 until 1999, Mr. Dunbar was President, Chief Executive Officer and a director of Metra Biosystems, Inc., a company developing products for osteoporosis management.
 From 1988 until 1991, he was the Vice President of Licensing and Business Development of the Ares-Serono Group, a Swiss health care company.
 Previously, Mr. Dunbar held various senior management positions with Amersham International, a health care and life sciences company, including General Manager of Amersham's life sciences business in the U.S. and General Manager, Eastern Region responsible for all Pacific Rim markets.
-Mr. Dunbar also serves as a director of Quidel Corporation, Competitive Technologies, and Metrika.
-Mr. Dunbar holds a B.S. in electrical engineering and an M.B.A. from Auburn University and sits on the Auburn School of Business M.B.A.
+Mr. Dunbar also serves as a director of Competitive Technologies, Metrika, and Repair, Inc. Mr. Dunbar holds a B.S. in electrical engineering and an M.B.A.
 Advisory Board.

 Christopher S. Henney, Ph.D., D.Sc. was elected as a director of the Company in February 1999.
 Since May 1995, Dr. Henney has been Chief Executive Officer and a director of Dendreon Corporation, a biotechnology company.
 From 1989 to 1995, Dr. Henney served as Executive Vice President, Scientific Director and a director of ICOS and from 1981 to 1989 he served as a director, Vice Chairman and Scientific Director of Immunex.
 Immunex and ICOS are each biotechnology companies that were co-founded by Dr. Henney.
 Dr. Henney received his Ph.D. in experimental pathology and a D.Sc. in immunology from the University of Birmingham.
 Dr. Henney has held faculty positions at Johns Hopkins University, the University of Washington and the Fred Hutchinson Cancer Research Center, where he was the first Head of Basic Immunology.
 He is the author of more than 200 published articles in the field of immunology and has been editor of a number of scientific journals and has served on several scientific advisory boards.
 He is a former section editor of Journal of Immunology and chairman of the American Cancer Society's Advisory Committee on Immunology and Immunotherapy.
-Dr. Henney is also serves as a director of Techne Corporation.
+Dr. Henney also serves as a director of Techne Corporation.